BayesWatch/deep-kernel-transfer/README.md

 Replace `DATASET_NAME` with one of the following: `omniglot`, `CUB`, `miniImagenet`, `emnist`, `QMUL`.
 Notice that mini-ImageNet is a large dataset that requires substantial storage, therefore you can save the dataset in another location and then change the entry in `configs.py` in accordance.

 **Methods.** There are a few available methods that you can use: `gpshot`, `maml`, `maml_approx`, `protonet`, `relationnet`, `matchingnet`, `baseline`, `baseline++`.
 You must use those exact strings at training and test time when you call the script (see below).
 Note that our method is `gpshot`, and that `baseline` corresponds to feature transfer in our paper.
-By default GPShot has a linear kernel, to change this please edit the entry in `configs.py`.
+By default GPShot has a `BNCosSim` kernel, to change this please edit the entry in `configs.py`.

 **Backbone.** The script allows training and testing on different backbone networks.
 By default the script will use the same backbone used in our experiments (`Conv4`).
 Check the file `backbone.py` for the available architectures, and use the parameter `--model=BACKBONE_STRING` where `BACKBONE_STRING` is one of the following: `Conv4`, `Conv6`, `ResNet10|18|34|50|101`.

 Regression
 -----------

-**QMUL Head Pose Trajectory Regression** The methods that can be used for regression are `gpshot` and `transfer` (feature transfer).
+**QMUL Head Pose Trajectory Regression.** In order to run this experiment you first have to download and setup the QMUL dataset, this can be done automatically running the file `download_QMUL.sh` from the folder `filelists/QMUL`.
+The methods that can be used for regression are `gpshot` and `transfer` (feature transfer).
 In order to train these methods, use:

 ```
 python train_regression.py --method="gpshot" --seed=1
 ```
 The number of training epochs can be set with `--stop_epoch`.
-If you wish to change the kernel, please edit the entry in `configs.py`, which defaults to `Linear`.
+If you wish to change the kernel, please edit the entry in `configs.py`, which defaults to `BNCosSim`.
 The above command will  save a checkpoint to `save/checkpoints/QMUL/Conv3_gpshot`, which you can test on the test set with:

 ```
 python test_regression.py --method="gpshot" --seed=1